Responsible investment in Fluvanna County

 Tenaska Virginia Generating Station has been among the top two taxpayers since our first facility began operating, and our plant is staffed by 29 hard-working employees who are part of the fabric of the community.
 At the same time, we place little burden on local government and community resources.

-The plant team collaborates with community leaders, first responders, schools and more, and we intend any new project in the area to continue our commitment to collaborating with and investing in this community.
+The plant team collaborates with community leaders, first responders, schools and more, and we intend for Expedition to continue our commitment to collaborating with and investing in this community.

 Why natural gas?

-In fact, regional grid operator PJM Interconnection, as part of its Reliability Resource Initiative, identified 51 energy projects in 13 states deemed critical to come online to maintain the reliability of the electric grid.
+Regional grid operator PJM Interconnection, in its Reliability Resource Initiative, identified 51 energy projects in 13 states deemed critical to come online to maintain the reliability of the electric grid.
 This project was selected as part of that priority process and is now an element in PJM’s plans for energy reliability.

 Expedition FAQs: on the web here or printable here